Business

 Pitfalls to avoid

-• Too generous: "5 points = €1 free" = you torch your margins.
-Healthy standard is 0.5-2% of basket as reward.
+• Too generous: torches your margins.
+A healthy standard is 0.5-2% of basket as effective reward.

 • Too complex: if customers don't understand in 10 seconds how to earn, they don't play.
-Simple rule beats clever rule.
+Simple rule beats "clever" rule.

 • No data: if you don't measure sign-up rate, frequency by segment, cohort ROI — you're flying blind.